-I am a PhD candidate in the Department of Politics at Princeton University.
-Starting with Fall 2020, I will be a Postdoctoral Fellow in the Program on U.S.-Japan Relations at Harvard University.
-At Princeton, I am a student associate of the Niehaus Center for Globalization and Governance.
-My work has been supported by the Center for International Security Studies, the Lynde and Harry Bradley Foundation, the East Asian Program, and the Princeton Institute for International and Regional Studies.
+For the academic year 2021-2022, I am the Fellow in Contemporary Asia, at Stanford University’s Walter H. Shorenstein Asia-Pacific Research Center.
+Previosuly, I was Postdoctoral Fellow in the Program on U.S.-Japan Relations at Harvard University.
+I obtained my PhD in 2020 from the Department of Politics at Princeton University.
+My dissertation was supervised by Christina Davis (chair, Harvard University), Melissa Lee, and Kosuke Imai (Harvard University).
+At Princeton, my work was supported by the Center for International Security Studies, the Lynde and Harry Bradley Foundation, the East Asian Program, and the Princeton Institute for International and Regional Studies.

 I study international trade, regulation, and lobbying with a substantive focus on Japan.
 My research addresses the overarching question of how bureaucracies shape global economic governance, from a structural and agent-driven perspective.
 My dissertation, “The Bureaucratic Politics of Foreign Economic Policymaking,” explains the mechanisms by which stakeholders shape international economic policy through bureaucratic channels of influence.
 I use a diverse range of quantitative and qualitative methods to study these topics.
 While my research agenda primarily employs an IR approach, it has been motivated by a substantive interest in the political economy of East Asia and Japan.
 Several of my projects employ within-country analysis of Japan to study bureaucratic design and its effects on policy at a more granular level.
 Additional work looks at the micro-foundations of bureaucratic structure and its consequences for policy, examines the role of individual bureaucrats within domestic and international institutions, and develops micro-level data on bureaucratic careers and appointments.

 You can find a copy of my CV here.